peter9teufel/raspmedia/README.md

 The RaspMedia Player is intended as a complete standalone digital signage player.
 All configuration and media copying can be done over the network without the need to directly access the player, which makes it suitable for screens with less accessibility (e.g. outdoor cabinets etc.).

+The RaspMedia Player allows remote control using simple UDP Commands.
+This allows to include the player in your automated environment.
+More details below in the section *Remote Control*.

 The RaspMedia Control Desktop Application needs no further configuration, it automatically detects all players in the local network within seconds.
 The RaspMedia Player can be configured over Ethernet or WiFi using a suitable WiFi USB Dongle (e.g. Asus N10).
 To setup WiFi the player has to be connected over Ethernet first to send suitable WiFi configurations using the desktop applications.